TexTools/FFXIV_TexTools_UI/readme.md

 ### Technical Notes

+- The installer will attempt to install the most common missing dependencies.
 - Most mods are intended for the DX11 client, requiring a 64bit Windows install.
 - There are possible issues with Rivatune Statistics Server 7.2.2 and older following a Windows update that has changed Windows D3D runtime files.
   - Update to latest MSIAB or standalone RTSS release.